Work

 March 2024 – August 2025

-I joined LayerEdge when it was a Bitcoin Layer 2 rollup.
-I left it as a ZK proof aggregation and verification infrastructure protocol.
-The pivot happened in between, and it was the most demanding strategic problem I've worked on.
+I joined LayerEdge when it was a Bitcoin L2.
+I left it as a ZK proof aggregation protocol.
+Owning GTM through that pivot was the hardest growth problem I've worked on — because every input to the funnel changed at once: ICP, positioning, partner motion, messaging, pipeline.

 I wrote every external word during that transition.
-Technical blog posts, investor memo, pitch deck, GitBook docs, Twitter threads, GTM documentation.
-Not because I'm a writer, but because nobody else could have written them — you can only write the narrative if you've been in every product and partner conversation.
+Technical blog posts, investor memo, pitch deck, GitBook docs, Twitter threads, GTM collateral.
+Not because I'm a writer, but because GTM engineering means the person running pipeline has to also own the narrative — the two can't sit in different heads.

 March 2022 – March 2024

 Cryption was running two bets at once.
 Cryption Knights — an NFT collection — and DappFactory, a no-code platform for building decentralised apps.
-I managed community across both, which sounds like one job but was actually two very different problems.
+I owned growth and activation across both, which sounds like one job but was actually two very different funnels.

 Auroblocks · Head of Strategy & Marketing